 Here, I used some of the accents from the pumpkin, berry and pinecone filler set and put them on top of a cake plate that happens to have some pretty fall colors.
 I put it all on top of a wooden charger plate.

-And I happened to have some lovely dishes from that matched my color scheme too, so I set the table and used these pretty golden pumpkin place card holders as accents.
+And I happened to have some lovely dishes that matched my color scheme too, so I set the table and used these pretty golden pumpkin place card holders as accents.

 What About Big Blue?